fervartel/tf-azrs-single-instance/README.md

-# Terraform template for Azure Virtual Network
+# Terraform template for Azure Virtual Machine

 ## Objectives
 The objective of this project is to demostrate how to use Terraform modules with Azure for creating:

 - Virtual Network
+- Public IP
-- 2 Subnets
+- Virtual NIC
+- SSH Security Group
+- Single Virtual Machine

 ## Requirements